Ridzz05/Capstone-Web-2025-MRizki-Algipari/README.md

 - Native support for development packages
 - Beautiful UI/UX that enhances productivity

-This project was developed with ❤️ using Zorin OS.
+This project was developed with ❤️ using Zorin OS(Ga ngaruh sih).

 ---
 *Created by M Rizki Algipari - 2025*